drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/onsite.md

 Most routers will let you set this value from one of the adminstration pages.
 As this is a static value, it would be wise to also setup a static DHCP reservation for the machine you are pointing at.
-Keep in mind that static reservations are usually based on of MAC addresses and your ethernet interface has a different MAC than your WiFi interface so want to connect the same way each time.
+Keep in mind that static reservations are usually based on the MAC address and your ethernet interface has a different MAC than your WiFi interface so want to connect the same way each time.
+If next to the router, by ethernet is best.

 When this is setup, the following will happen: